Worcester is a City in the county of Worcestershire.

 There are great places to visit near Worcester including some great towns, villages, historic buildings, historic monuments, hills, hiking areas, ancient sites, lakes, caves, country parks, rivers and streams, woodlands, cities and shopping centres.

-There are a number of historic buildings near Worcester including Great Malvern Priory, Croome Court, The Temple Greenhouse, Church of St Mary Magdalen at Croome, Bridges to the Island Temple at Croome, Icehouse at Croome, and Island Pavillion at Croome.
+Worcester's best nearby historic buildings can be found at Great Malvern Priory, Croome Court, The Temple Greenhouse, Church of St Mary Magdalen at Croome, Bridges to the Island Temple at Croome, Icehouse at Croome, and Island Pavillion at Croome.

-There are a several good historic monuments in the Worcester area like Eastnor Obelisk, Druid Statue at Croome, and The Grotto at Croome.
+Worcester has some unmissable historic monuments nearby like Eastnor Obelisk, Druid Statue at Croome, and The Grotto at Croome.

 British Camp Reservoir, and Lake at Croome are great places to visit near Worcester if you like lakes.